johnkm516/Craft-Frontend-Editor/README.md

 ### Proof 1 : Dynamically bind data changes on events

-I created an attribute customizer called `Update From Node` for Text component and Button component.
+I created an attribute customizer called `Update From Node` for the Text component and `Commit From Node` for the Button component.
 My implementation sets the editor's node ID (unique ID which represents a specific component called `nodes`) as the `id` attribute on the DOM.
 Open your browser's developer console (F12 on Chrome and Edge), and use the element selector to select a Text component :

 ![alt text](https://github.com/johnkm516/Craft-Frontend-Editor/blob/main/assets/2.png?raw=true)